 I suppose that conversation starter was destined not to go down well, considering present company.
 I could see something – maybe panic – hit them instantly.
 One of the men was clearly unimpressed with the way I'd introduced myself.
 But quite frankly, fuck it.
 The time for niceties is over.
 He was clearly indignant that I would even think to ask such a reasonable question; and I was left with his sidekick, who seemed to spend the next 10 minutes playing good cop, defending his colleague's aggressive responses and having fled the scene of discomfort.

 I say it now in no uncertain terms – I happily acknowledge there are certain things these staff members are forbidden to discuss.
 I happily acknowledge that for the most part these people are probably decent, hard-working men and women just trying to do the right things in order to protect their country from a variety of threats.
-But unfortunately that's not enough, and a minority of good, in cases of mass surveillance, does not excuse the majority of wrongdoing, which we simply cannot afford to ignore.
+But unfortunately that's not enough, and a minority of good, in cases of mass surveillance, does not excuse the majority of wrongdoing, which we simply.

 What I don't respect is that man's lack of respect for differences of opinion.
 I would later hear from someone close to me who talked with him further (after he'd abandoned our talk and left me with nothing but a distant, cold, suspicious glare) – I would later hear that one of the first things he asked about me was whether I was a journalist.
 For obvious reasons, journalists aren't the most popular people in the world of intelligence agencies, but there are people they should be more worried about: ordinary, concerned citizens who value their right to privacy and are willing to speak out against anything which seeks to interfere with it.

 Neither can I respect another remark this man made to a friend of mine, who he also indirectly insulted: "He's just a millennial."